paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-prepare-your-data-for-import-into-Symbiota.md

 **Important:** Always import one or a very small number of representative records prior to initiating a larger import, especially if you are new to this process.
 Doing so will allow you to assess how your records will look in the portal.
 Similar to bulk data ingestion, only users with Administrator permissions can delete records, and this action cannot be done in bulk; records can only be deleted one-by-one using the Admin tab interface on the Occurrence Editor.

 ## Steps you can take immediately after your records are in Symbiota
-➡️ Moving forward, make edits to your records and complete other management tasks, like managing loans, directly in Symbiota.
+➡️ Moving forward, make edits to your records and complete other management tasks, like managing loans, directly in Symbiota.<br>
-➡️ Save your import spreadsheets somewhere safe, but you likely will not need them again once the records are ingested into your Symbiota portal.
+➡️ Save your import spreadsheets somewhere safe, but you likely will not need them again once the records are ingested into your Symbiota portal.<br>
-➡️ Run your portal's [built-in data cleaning tools](https://biokic.github.io/symbiota-docs/coll_manager/data_cleaning/) to ingest new taxonomy and clean geographic location details.
+➡️ Run your portal's [built-in data cleaning tools](https://biokic.github.io/symbiota-docs/coll_manager/data_cleaning/) to ingest new taxonomy and clean geographic location details.<br>
-➡️ Further clean your data using tips in the [Symbiota Data Quality Toolkit](https://biokic.github.io/symbiota-docs/editor/quality/).
-(Tip: Many of these steps can be delegated to users with Editor permissions, such as students or volunteers!)
+➡️ Further clean your data using tips in the [Symbiota Data Quality Toolkit](https://biokic.github.io/symbiota-docs/editor/quality/).<br>
 ➡️ [Georeference](https://tdwg.github.io/esp/georeferencing/workflows.html) your specimen records.

+{: .notice--success }
+**Tip:** The last two steps can be delegated to users with Editor permissions, such as students or volunteers!

 ## How do I keep my records clean once they’re available in Symbiota?
 ### Prevent new errors